RicardoRB/dartness/docs/middleware.md

 # Middleware

-Middleware is a function which is called before the route handler.
-Middleware functions have access to the request objects.
-The middleware function can modify the request object and return a new one.
+Middleware is a class which is called before the route handler.
+Middleware classes have access to the request objects.
+The middleware class can modify the request object.

 Middleware classes can be used like the following task: